projectatomic/ansible-osbs/README.md

 section.
 Note that currently the proxy has to be on the same machine as the openshift instance it is proxying.

-You also have to edit `site.yml` and set `behind_auth_proxy` parameter to `true` so that the OSBS only accepts connection through the proxy.

-There are two forms of authentication supported - kerberos and HTTP basic authentication.
+There are two forms of authentication supported - kerberos and HTTP plain authentication based on static `.htpasswd` file.
 Kerberos proxy requires valid keytab in order to work.
 The basic authentication is mostly useful for development/debugging when you don't have a keytab available.

 In default configuration starting builds is allowed even for unauthenticated users.
 You need to change the `readwrite_groups` (and related) variables in `group_vars/all` in order to restrict it to authenticated users only.
 Please refer to [OpenShift documentation][2] for more information about authorization policies.

+If you want simple password based proxy for development, there are couple of lines in `site.yml` you can uncomment (or set the same variables in `group_vars/all`).

 ### Usage for atomic-reactor development